Adaptive Deep Neural Network Inference Optimization with EENet

-With this motivation in mind, we introduce EENet, the first lightweight and budget-driven early exit policy optimization framework, to learn the optimal early-exit policy for adaptive inference given a trained multi-exit model and inference budget.
-In particular, our approach employs a two-branch neural network optimized on validation predictions to estimate the correctness of a prediction and exit assignment of a sample.
-The design of EENet makes two original contributions.
-First, EENet introduces the concept of exit utility scores, and computes the exit utility score for each test input by jointly evaluating and combining two complimentary statistics: (i) the multiple confidence scores that quantify the correctness of the early exit prediction output and (ii) the class-wise prediction scores.
-This enables EENet to handle the cases with statistical differences among prediction scores for different classes.
-Second, based on exit utility scoring and inference budget constraint, the EENet early exit scheduler optimizes the distribution of test samples to different exits and auto-selects the exit utility threshold for each early exit such that the test performance is maximized while the inference budget is satisfied.
-The design of EENet is model-agnostic and hence, applicable to all pre-trained multi-exit DNN models.
-In addition, EENet enables flexible splitting of multi-exit DNN models for edge clients with heterogeneous computational resources by running only a partial model until a certain early exit.
+We argue that through optimizing an early exit scheduling policy, the potential of early exiting can be maximized to efficiently utilize the provided inference resources on heterogeneous edge devices.
+To this end, we present EENet (Early-Exiting Network), an early exit scheduling framework with two novel functionalities.
+First, EENet introduces the concept of exit scores by jointly evaluating and combining two complimentary statistics: (i) multiple confidence measures and (ii) class-wise prediction scores.
+This enables EENet to calibrate output scores for handling statistical differences among prediction scores for different classes.
+Second, EENet optimizes the distribution of samples to different exits and computes the exit thresholds given the inference budget.
+We note that the optimization of EENet is performed on the validation dataset in a decoupled manner with the multi-exit DNN training phase.
+This enables EENet to quickly adapt to varying budget scenarios by only training the schedulers and eliminates the requirement of re-training the full DNN model each time the inference budget changes as opposed to other studies that integrate two optimization phases~\cite{epnet,learnstop}.
+Lastly, EENet is model-agnostic and applicable to all pre-trained multi-exit models.
+In addition, flexible deployment is applicable for edge clients with heterogeneous computational resources by running only a partial model split until a certain early exit that matches the resource constraint.